eeropic/pd-kopi/README.md

 Copy into your Pd search path, and Pd should load it automatically on application launch Tested only on Pd 0.50, 0.54 on MacOSX

+Use at your own risk - the current implementation is a bit hacky, proper way to do it would be implementing it in pd core, converting patch text->binbuf-text